alex-harvey-z3q/aws-cli-scripts/README.md

 # AWS CLI helpers

 My collection of AWS CLI helpers.
-These are all the AWS CLI helpers I have written over the years that I find frequently useful.
+These are all the AWS CLI helpers that I have written over the years that I find frequently useful.

 ## manage_secrets.sh